University of Houston Law Center Logo

 Additional Notes:

-• The 5-2 Rule: In order to qualify for the Championship, schools must have entered a minimum of 5 interscholastic competitions and earned points in at least two competitions.
+• The 5-2 Rule: In order to qualify for the Hicks Thomas Moot Court National Championship, schools must have entered a minimum of 5 interscholastic competitions and earned points in at least two competitions.

-• Where a competition awards a Best Petitioners Brief and a Best Respondents Brief, the programs split the available points.
+• When a competition awards a Best Petitioner’s Brief and a Best Respondent’s Brief, the winning programs split the available points.
 The same applies when there is a tie for Best Brief or Best Speaker.
+If a competition awards a “Best” award to more than 2 competitors, the points will be split evenly between the number of winners (ex.
+3 Best Speaker Awards means the points are split 3 ways and so on).